Horizon 2020, Joint Ordinance No. 8592

 n/a

-Funding Amount: unknown
+Funding Amount: not applicable

 Policy Outcome(s):